Abraham and the Great Sacrifice

-Jehovah-jireh means in the mount of the Lord it shall be seen to, or provided.
+Jehovah-jireh means in the mount of the Lord it shall be seen to, or provided for.

-God did provide the True Sacrifice through Christ Jesus; to take away the sins of the world.
+God did provide the true sacrifice through His Son, Christ Jesus; to take away the sins of the world.

 John 3:16-17 “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.